Kirtland Bird Club of Northeast Ohio

 • Sunscreen, water, snacks (optional), gloves, raincoat or umbrella, waist pack or back pack for carrying a few items, insect repellant (only needed occasionally), extra pair of socks or shoes (optional)

-• Field guide - field guide books with pictures are better than apps for beginning birders
+• Field guide - field guide books with pictures can be helpful for beginning birders

 • Small notebook if you want to keep a list what you see - checklists are provided on some field trips and are available at some parks and nature centers